-Man cannot discover new oceans until he has the courage to lose sight of the shore.
+Man cannot discover new oceans until he has the courage to lose sight of the shore. -- Andre Gide.

-We knelt on the sand with twelve feet of clear blue South Pacific over our heads, dependent on our scuba gear for every Darth Vader-like breath.
+Claustrophobia was closing in.
+All I could hear was my own harsh breathing.
+I wanted to escape but was too afraid to flee.
+Instead I reminded myself to breathe and resisted panic.
+I drew comfort from the people around me.
+If they could survive this, so could I. We knelt on the sand with twelve feet of clear blue South Pacific over our heads, dependent on our scuba gear for every Darth Vader-like breath.
 Diving masks gave us tunnel vision in the unfamiliar environment.
 Communication was limited to gestures, as our diving class experienced the undersea world for the first time.

 A creature designed to function above the water, I was out of my element – namely air.
 Conditioned to hold my breath under water, I found it hard to do the opposite.
 I was disoriented, betrayed by gravity and the middle ear functions I need to distinguish up from down.
 I was a fish out of water – in reverse.

+Adjusting to an overseas assignment feels like that to me.
 In a foreign country, the way I’ve been conditioned to live, speak and function seems suddenly upside down and backwards.
 I am out of my element and disoriented.
 Not knowing the language, sometimes I can only communicate with gestures.
 Occasionally, I feel the urge to escape and feel familiar ground underfoot.